openvswitch/ovs/Documentation/intro/install/dpdk-advanced.rst

 2. Instantiate the VM

-   - Copy the XML configuration described in the `DPDK installation guide`_.
+   - Copy the XML configuration described in :doc:`/intro/install/dpdk`

    - Start the VM::